Personal Injury Cases in

 Montgomery County, Maryland

 Montgomery County is usually viewed by most Maryland personal injury lawyers as a relatively conservative jurisdiction to try accident, malpractice or other tort cases.

 Pace of a Lawsuit in Montgomery County

 Medical malpractice cases take a bit long, typically a year.
 When a personal injury case is filed in Montgomery County, the court, in a smaller case, issues a scheduling order with a discovery cutoff in approximately 90 days and a pretrial conference following shortly thereafter.
 In a medium to large damages case, the court in Montgomery County orders a scheduling conference where the scheduling order is given, which typically ends the discovery within six months and sets a pretrial conference date.

 For smaller cases in Montgomery County in District Court, judges typically give accident victims compensation that is in line with the compensation given by judges in other jurisdictions in Maryland.
-(Note: our law firm only handles serious injury cases that tend to find themselves in Circuit Court so our experience in recent years is largely antidotally.)
+(Note: our law firm only handles serious injury cases that find themselves in Circuit Court.
+So our experience in the last 10 years is largely antidotally.)

 Sample Montgomery County Personal Injury Verdicts